A True Fifeteen Minutes Story

 So there you have it.

-Not that I ever received the pound.
+Not that I ever received the pound, he still had reservations about his fame being made public.
 But I didn't give him a negative comment on the auction site.
 After all, why mock the afflicted?

+Anyway the original idea is now passing to you readers.
+I'm offering to extend the auction for fame indefinitely.
 Do you want your 15 minutes?
 Email me an offer, over £1.00 please.
-Every time the bid increases I'll carry out my first promise, just as long as you pay up.
+Every time the bid increases I'll carry out my first promise, updating details on this site as well, just as long as you pay up.

 Just please don't do it anonymously!

 And as they say - Send no money now!